w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ## Address Format

-The address format used in Substrate-based chains is `SS58`. `SS58` is a modification of `Base-58-check` from Bitcoin with some minor changes.
-Notably, the form contains an _address type_ prefix that identifies an address belonging to a specific network.
+The address format used in Substrate-based chains is SS58.
+SS58 is a modification of Base-58-check from Bitcoin with some minor changes.
+Notably, the format contains an _address type_ prefix that identifies an address as belonging to a specific network.

 For example: